unixsysdev/qshor/README.md

 # Quantum Factoring - Shor's Algorithm

-This code breaks numbers into their factors using quantum computing instead of regular math.
+This code breaks numbers into their factors using quantum computing.

-## What it does

-Takes a number like 15 and finds that 15 = 3 × 5.
-But instead of guessing and checking like normal computers, it uses quantum weirdness to find the answer "faster".

 ## How to use it

 Run it.
 It will factor the number 15 by default.
-If you want to try a different number, change the `N = 15` line at the bottom.

 ## What happens when you run it